intercision/voteforyou/readme.rst

 Vote For You
 ###################

-This the code base behind a CodeIgniter based tool that lets US people easily contact their congress people.
+This the code base behind a CodeIgniter based tool that lets US people easily contact their U.S. Congress people.
 It is just being uploaded and has run successfully on a LAMP shared hosting site and a Windows 10 + Apache, MySQL host.
 You can see a working copy at the `Vote for You Website <https://www.voteforyou.co>`_

 ###################
 Updates